 Second, the term "arms" includes firearms and certain hand carried weapons used for self-defense in 1857.
-Sections 1 through 11 effect all firearm purchases, thus imposing on all legal arms used for self-defense.
+Sections 1 through 11 effect all firearm purchases by imposing restraints on the ability to precure nearly all legal arms used for self-defense.